 They were all real estate agents, saying that I should consider listing with them if I can’t manage to sell my house.
 One even said that I was wasting my time and should give up now.
-Many were saying that they could get me far more money than what I was listing it.
-I thought that they would have to sell my house for $17k more than what I was listing for that to even be worth it.
-And since that was above their highest expectation of what my house would sell for I passed all the offers up.
+Many were saying that they could get me far more money than what I was listing it for.
+For it to be worth going with a real estate agent, they would have to sell my house for $17k more than what I was listing for.
+And since that was above their highest expectation of what my house would sell, I passed all the offers up.

 I then updated my Trademe listing stating I wanted no contact from agents.

-The week ended and I had my first open day.
-My intention was to hand them each a flyer and give them a quick tour.
+The week ended, and I had my first open day.
+I intended to hand them each a flyer and give them a quick tour.
 There were too many people for me to show each one around.
 So I just gave them a flyer and let them at it.

 After that one open day, I had 2 potential buyers already very interested.
 One wanted to negotiate on price and come back for another time to have a look, and the second was already organising a building report to be done.
 No mention of price from this guy.
 That was a promising sign.

-On Monday night, the second keen buyer ranges me and made me an offer at the price I had listed. $339,000.
+On Monday night, the second keen buyer rang me and offered at the price I had listed. $339,000.
 He was going to send it to my lawyer.

-Long story short that was how I sold my house privately at a cost of $658, and about 20 hours worth of time I’d spent listing, advertising and hosting open homes.
-A total saving of $16,301.
+Long story short that was how I sold my house privately at the cost of $658, and about 20 hours worth of time I’d spent listing, advertising and hosting open homes—a total saving of $16,301.
 And I still keep in contact with the new owner on occasion!

-After all this the things I learn where it is a relatively easy process to sell a house privately.
+After all this, I learned it is a relatively easy process to sell a house privately.
 The hardest part was keeping it super clean for the open homes.